 Raw Sunflower Honey

-Those who understand honey know that the flavour and characteristics of the honey depend on which plants and flora the bees have visited.
+Those who understand honey know that its flavour and characteristics depend on which plants and flora the bees have visited.
 Honey created from certain plant nectars often take on certain characteristics which reflect their origin.
 Some will be sweet and simple, while others give a far more complex flavour.
 It can also determine the nutrient content of the honey, its texture, colour, and how quickly it crystallises.

 Why is raw sunflower honey rarely in the supermarkets?